 Student tuition and fees revenue is recognized in the period earned.
-Student tuition and fee revenue is presented net of scholarship allowance and waivers in accordance with GASB Statement No. 35.
+Student tuition and fee revenue is presented net of scholarships, waivers and allowances in accordance with GASB Statement No. 35.
 Student aid for scholarships recorded in the statement of revenues, expenses and changes in net position includes payments made directly to students.
 Any aid applied directly to the students' accounts in payment of tuition and fees is reflected as a scholarship allowance.